-The frequency at which the sensitivity may increases or decrease by 5% is approximately 5,000 Hz.
+The frequency at which the sensitivity may increases or decrease by 5% is approximately 5,000 Hz, the frequency to which the 3056C series is calibrated.
 The accelerometer is usable above this frequency but to use it above 5,000 Hz, it must be calibrated at the specific frequencies of intended use because sensitivity deviations will increase drastically as you greatly exceed this high frequency calibration limit.
 Consult the factory for special calibrations required above 5kHz.